Favourite

 with gas which is also expected to peak very

 soon, the total is 60%.
-When prices start
+If prices start to

 part of our life.
-Food and agriculture have
+Food and agriculture would

 Oil: a detailed and transparent analysis